jjdabr/BPINN-Wildfire/readme.md

-<font size=7> Bayesian Physics Informed Neural Networks for Data Assimilation and Spatio-Temporal Modelling of Wildﬁres </font>
+# Bayesian Physics Informed Neural Networks for Data Assimilation and Spatio-Temporal Modelling of Wildﬁres

 This code implements the Bayesian Physics Informed Neural Network (PINN) for